 - Mutrah Corniche:

 This is near one of the most important ports in Oman, Port Sultan Qaboos in the heart of the capital Muscat.
 It overlooks beautiful mountainous rocky formations and is one of the most gorgeous sites in the Governorate of Muscat, ideal for picnics, watching the sea and admiring ancient buildings.

 This beach lies in AlQurm Area in the heart of Muscat and extends over a large area.
 A number of large hotel chains are built next to it, such as Hotel Muscat InterContinental and Crowne Plaza.
 This beach is considered one of the busiest in Muscat due to its location near shopping centers and restaurants.
 Walking enthusiasts can enjoy the boardwalk along the beach and then rest on the numerous chairs and umbrellas that dot the beach.

 - Riyam view:

 Looking at the seas of the Gulf of Oman here it is hard to imagine this was once the scene of geologically earth shattering events.
-90 million years ago, a several kilometer thick slab of the oceanic crust slowly started to push its way over the top of Oman’s coastline.
+90 million years ago, a several kilometer thick slabs of the oceanic crust slowly started to push its way over the top of Oman’s coastline.
 This unusual over thrusting or abduction continued for around 20 Million years, pushing rocks originating from deep within the ocean onto Oman’s crustal plate.
 The rugged ophiolite hills around Muscat and those stretching hundreds of kilometers inland are legacy of this.
-It is the largest and best exposed fragment of oceanic lithosphere found on land in the world.
+It is the largest and best-exposed fragment of oceanic lithosphere found on land in the world.
 It includes extensive exposure of an almost complete section of oceanic crust and uppermost mantle (around 500 km long, and up to 80 km wide).